BioKIDS home

 On average, Norway rats have lengths from nose to tip of tail of about 399 mm while the tail itself is 187 mm.
 Norway rats have coarse-fur, large furless ears, and a scaly tail.
 Norway rats tend to be brown or dark gray with scattered black hairs, while their bellies are pale gray or grayish brown.

-Where in the world do they live?
+Where do they live?

-Although Norway rats were originally from northern China, they can now be found in nearly every part of the world as a human commensal.
+Although Norway rats were originally from northern China.
+They can now be found in nearly every part of the world as a human commensal.
 They were native only to the Palearctic region, but have been introduced to all other biogeographic regions except Antarctica.
 They are most commonly found in urban areas.

 What kind of habitat do they need?